pd494/chronos/chronosServer/sync-engine.plan.md

 ## Sync Engine Architecture

 ### Initial Backfill Strategy
-1. On first sync or calendar connection:
+1. **On first sync (onboarding):**
+   - Show onboarding spinner with message: "Syncing all your events, please be patient"
-   - Fetch calendars from Google → populate `calendar_list`
+   - Fetch calendars from Google → populate `calendar_list` (store all, but sync only primary)
-   - For each selected calendar:
+   - **Sync ONLY primary calendar** (not all calendars):
-     - Calculate range: 2 years past to 2 years future from today
+     - Calculate range: **5 years past to 5 years future** from today
      - Fetch events in monthly chunks (to avoid Google API limits)
      - Store events in `events` table
      - Expand recurring events into `event_instances` table
      - Update `event_sync_state.backfill_before_ts` and `backfill_after_ts`
      - Capture `nextSyncToken` from final request → store in `event_sync_state`

-2. On-demand expansion:
+   - **Only show calendar after 5-year backfill completes**
+   - User can add more calendars later via "Add Account" (background sync, no spinner)

+2. **On-demand expansion (after initial sync):**
    - When user scrolls beyond `backfill_before_ts` or `backfill_after_ts`:
      - API detects missing coverage
      - Triggers background fetch for missing range
      - Extends backfill boundaries
+     - Show loading indicator for that range
    - When events are cancelled/deleted: soft-delete `events` row and prune matching `event_instances` to avoid orphaned instances

 ### Delta Sync Strategy